SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel neural network architecture, \textit{sample convolution and interaction network} (\textit{SCINet}) for time series forecasting, which is motivated by the unique properties of time series data when compared to generic sequence data.
-The proposed SCINet is designed as a hierarchical structure, which iteratively extracts and exchanges information at different temporal resolutions and learns an effective representation with enhanced predictability.
+In this paper, we propose a novel neural network architecture, sample convolution and interaction network (\textit{SCINet}) for time series modeling and forecasting, motivated by the unique properties of time series data compared to generic sequence data.
+The proposed SCINet is a hierarchical downsample-convolve-interact structure with a rich set of convolutional filters.
+It iteratively extracts and exchanges information at different temporal resolutions and learns an effective representation with enhanced predictability.
 Extensive experiments on various real-world TSF datasets demonstrate the superiority of our model over state-of-the-art methods.